Fran314/my-arch-install/README.md

 rmmod snd_pcsp
 ```

-S3condly, set the keyboard layout
+Secondly, set the keyboard layout
 ```
-località set-keymap --no-convert it
+localectl set-keymap --no-convert it
 ```

 Connect to the wifi.
 To do this, first execute `iwctl` to enter `iwd`.
 Then, inside of `iwd` find the device with